Prachi0008/multipleDiseasePrediction/README.md

 The application is deployed on **Streamlit Cloud**, making it publicly available.
 Users can interact with the system to get disease predictions based on their input parameters.

 ---
+## Requirements
+This project uses a requirements.txt file to manage dependencies.
+Install the required packages by running: pip install -r requirements.txt

+*Key Dependencies*
+Streamlit: For building the web interface.
+Pandas, NumPy: For data manipulation and preprocessing.
+Scikit-learn: For machine learning model building and evaluation.
+Matplotlib, Seaborn: For visualizing data and results.

+Ensure Python 3.8 or higher is installed for compatibility.

+---
 ## How to Use
 1. **Access the Website**: Visit https://multiplediseaseprediction-bennett-aiandsociety.streamlit.app/
 2. **Input Data**: Fill in the required parameters for the disease you want to predict.